U.S. Bank Cash+™ Visa Signature®Card

 Gotta have the latest gear and gadgets?
 Choose electronics as one of your bonus categories.
 Take the family to see a flick and splurge on the concessions regularly?
 Opt for 5% back at the theaters as a second category.

 Want maximum rewards and major flexibility in how to earn them?
 The U.S. Bank Cash+ Visa Signature Card could make your cash-back credit card desires come true.

-Every quarter, you can pick two categories from a list of 11 that earn 5.5% cash back on up to $2,000 in combined purchases for the first year (5% thereafter), making it a truly custom rewards plan.
-Next, choose one category from a list of three that earns 2.5% cash back for the first year (2% thereafter).
-All other purchases earn 1.5% the first year (1% thereafter).
+Every quarter, you can pick two categories from a list of 11 that earn 5.0% cash back on up to $2,000 in combined purchases per quarter, making it a truly custom rewards plan.
+Next, choose one category from a list of three that earns 2% cash back for the first year.
+All other purchases earn 1% cash back on all other eligible net purchases the first year.

 All of this, and there’s no annual fee, either.

 No other personal card that offers rotating bonus categories lets you cherry-pick which ones you want.
-This card in theory insures you aren’t stuck with categories that don’t fit your spending patterns.
+This card, in theory, ensures you aren’t stuck with categories that don’t fit your spending patterns.